Charles E. Roemer II: Family and death

 Adeline Roemer gave her husband the nickname "Budgie," referring to a small bird, not to budget decisions that he made as commissioner of administration.
 In addition to sons, Buddy Roemer and his third wife, Scarlett, and Danny Roemer and wife Judy, Charles Roemer had three daughters, Margaret (nickname: "Punkin") Roemer Lefler, the widow of Randal Harland Lefler; Melinda Roemer Barrett and husband Michael, and Melanie Roemer Melville and husband David; seventeen grandchildren; and thirty-six great-grandchildren.
 Roemer's sister, Margaret "Peggy" Roemer Read (1919–2010) of New Orleans, was the founder of the Friends of City Park and worked in the revitalization of the New Orleans Botanical Garden.
 Her surviving husband and Roemer's brother-in-law is Henry James Read.

 Roemer died in his sleep at Scopena Plantation at the age of eighty-eight after a ten-year struggle with Alzheimer's disease.
 Services were held on July 10, 2012, at the First United Methodist Church in downtown Shreveport, with officiating ministers Michael Barrett, Carl Rhoads, and Roemer's son-in-law, David R. Melville, pastor of the Fellowship United Methodist Church of Bossier City,.
 Melville was the unsuccessful Democratic nominee for Louisiana's 4th congressional district seat in the 2010 general election, having been defeated by the Republican incumbent John C. Fleming of Minden.
 This same congressional seat was held by Buddy Roemer from 1981 to 1988 and unsuccessfully sought by Adeline Roemer in 1988, who was defeated by the then freshman incumbent Republican Jim McCrery, a former aide to Buddy Roemer.
-McCrery held the House seat until his retirement in January 2009, when he was succeeded by Fleming, who will vacate the position to run for the United States Senate in 2016.
+McCrery held the House seat until his retirement in January 2009, when he was succeeded by Fleming, who vacated the position to run for the United States Senate in 2016.

 Nine grandsons served as pallbearers.
 Grandson Chas Roemer, son of Buddy Roemer and first wife, the former Frances "Cookie" Demler, later Cookie Thomas, is an elected Republican member of the Louisiana Board of Elementary and Secondary Education.
 Former Governor Edwin Edwards, an honorary pallbearer, described Roemer as "a very honorable man, very efficient.
 He was very ambitious, but that was not a bad quality ...
 He was ambitious for the good things."
 State Senate President John Alario, a Democrat-turned-Republican from Westwego in Jefferson Parish, who was a Democratic floor leader for Edwards, recalls Roemer as a skilled budget tactician: "He was someone who made sure we had a balanced budget.
 He always had the best interest of the state in mind."

 Roemer is interred beside his wife, who died early in 2016, at Forest Park Cemetery in Shreveport.